ibm-cloud-docs/vpc/faq-vsi.md

 {: #faq-vsi-15}
 {: faq}

-Yes, for certain versions of Red Hat Enterprise Linux (RHEL) and Windows operating systems, you can bring your own license (BYOL) to the IBM Cloud VPC when you import a custom image.
+Yes, for certain versions of Red Hat Enterprise Linux (RHEL), SUSE Linux Enterprise Server, and Windows operating systems, you can bring your own license (BYOL) to the IBM Cloud VPC when you import a custom image.
 These images are registered and licensed by you.
 You maintain control over your license and incur no additional costs by using your license.
 For more information, see [Bring your own license](/docs/vpc?topic=vpc-byol-vpc-about).

 ## How does IBM handle maintenance?
 {: #faq-vsi-16}